JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 }
 ```

-### Create new Compose project without the wizard
+## Create A New Compose Project Without The Wizard

-It is also possible to create Compose project manually.
+It is also possible to create a Compose project manually.

 The recommended way of building Compose for Desktop projects is by using Gradle.
 JetBrains provides a simple way of building Compose for Desktop projects
 using a special Gradle plugin.

-One could clone an existing template for a [desktop](https://github.com/JetBrains/compose-jb/tree/master/templates/desktop-template) or
+One could clone an existing template for a [desktop program](https://github.com/JetBrains/compose-jb/tree/master/templates/desktop-template), or a
 [multiplatform](https://github.com/JetBrains/compose-jb/tree/master/templates/multiplatform-template) application, or create it from scratch.

-First create a new directory, named `sample`.
+1. Create a new directory and name it `sample`.
 ```shell script
 mkdir sample
 cd sample
 ```

-Create `settings.gradle.kts` as follows:
+2. Create a kotlin script file `settings.gradle.kts` as follows:
 ``` kotlin
 pluginManagement {
     repositories {